doomgutt/quartz/content/quartz/main.md

 title: "Example Title"
 tags:
 - example-tag
-enableToc: false # do not show a table of contents on this page
+enableToc: true # do not show a table of contents on this page
 ---